 Revocable Living Trust, Estate Planning, Will, Avoid Probate, Trust Administration Attorney

-Trent Kunz is a Trust Attorney located in Vancouver, WA.
+Trent Kunz is a Trust Attorney.
 Trent understands that Planning your estate to provide for spouse, children, grandchildren and other beneficiaries after you die can be an overwhelming process.
-Trent offers an hour free consultation to new estate planning clients to make sure he can take the time to understand your concerns and goals and to answer any questions you may have.
 Once he understands what your objectives are, Trent will discuss with you the pros and cons of the documents available to meet your specific needs.
 Trent will also discuss the cost of his services in an upfront and open manner.
-After you decide on how you would like to proceed, Trent will quote you a flat fee for his services.
-Call Vancouver, WA Trust Attorney, Trent Kunz today for your initial free consultation.

 What Is A Trust?

 A revocable living trust is an agreement between the Trustors, the individuals creating the Trust, and the Trustees, the individual(s) named by the Trustors to hold and manage the Trust property.
 The Trustors and the Trustees can be and often are the same individuals.
 Trustors also name beneficiaries or individuals that receive property or otherwise benefit from the trust during the Trustors’ lives or after death.
 Clients are often the Trustors, Trustees and current beneficiaries of their revocable living trust.

 Do I Need A Trust?